Bill

 Bill Summary

-This bill modifies the standard for when force can be used against someone likely to use unlawful force in the commission of a felony.
+This bill: I. Modifies the standard for when force can be used against someone likely to use unlawful force in the commission of a felony.
+II.
+Authorizes a physician, physician associate, or advanced practice registered nurse (APRN) to order seclusion or restraint during a personal safety emergency at New Hampshire hospital and other designated receiving facilities.

 AI Summary